PaulDuxblah/tapboard/README.md

 ## Homepage

-On the homepage, he can either login or register its account.
+On the homepage, the user can either login or register its account.

 ### Login